Skin types

 • Skin color : Very dark brown to black

-• Reaction to sun : Never burns, turns deep brown
+• Reaction to the sun : Never burns, turns deep brown

-• Characteristics : Very dark eyes and hair
+• Features : Very dark eyes and hair

-• Risk : Minimal risk of sunburn, but certain skin cancers may be harder to detect, delaying diagnosis
+• Risk : Minimal risk of sunburn, but certain types of skin cancer may be harder to detect, delaying diagnosis.

-The Fitzpatrick Skin Type Chart is a useful tool for providing personalized sun protection and skin care recommendations and assessing the risk of skin damage and skin cancer.
-It highlights the importance of sun protection for all skin types, although the risk of sunburn and skin cancer varies depending on skin type.
+The Fitzpatrick skin type classification is a useful tool for providing individualized recommendations for sun protection and skincare, and for assessing the risk of skin damage and skin cancer.
+It emphasizes the importance of sun protection for all skin types, although the risk of sunburn and skin cancer varies depending on skin type.

 Similar terms